uknwho/MachineLearning_-DataSets_solution/Parkinson Diesease/readme.md

 - status : Health status of the subject (one) - Parkinson's, (zero) - healthy
 - RPDE,D2 : Two nonlinear dynamical complexity measures
 - DFA : Signal fractal scaling exponent
-- spread1,spread2,PPE : Three nonlinear measures of fundamental frequency variation
+- spread1,spread2,PPE : Three nonlinear measures of fundamental frequency variation.

+> The target Varaiable has imbalanced classes.

+The Name data which provides no valuable information for the model building has been droppped.
+The data consists of frequency measures and amplitudes, there is high correlation amomg the data (especially amomg the frequencies attributes and among the amplitude attributes).